Huron–Clinton Metroparks: Parks

 The park system features 84 miles (135 km) of paved hike/bike trails at nine Metroparks for walking, bicycling and in-line skating.
 Activities in the parks include picnicking, swimming, hiking, golf and disc golf, horseback riding, canoeing and boating, biking, geocaching and fishing.
 Winter activities include cross-country skiing, sledding and toboggan runs, ice skating and ice fishing.
-Lake Erie Metropark has a wave pool.
+Lake Erie Metropark was previously home to a wave pool, but has been in disuse since 2020 as a result of unaddressed maintenance needs.
+No plans for reopening have been announced.
 A couple of the parks have youth group camping or canoe camping areas.
 Ten parks have historical interpretive centers, farm learning centers or nature centers.
 Lake St. Clair Metropark has 320 boat slips available for stays of up to 5 days.
 Kensington has a boat launch and 108 boat slips which are rented on a year-long basis as well as a 49-passenger excursion boat on 1200 acre Kent Lake, an impoundment of the Huron River.
 The park system has seven 18-hole golf courses and one par-3 course.

 Park system trails also connect to or are part of larger trail systems like the Washtenaw County Border-to-Border Trail and the Michigan Iron Belle Trail.

 An overpopulation of white-tailed deer in the parks in recent years was handled by a controversial special archery hunt.
 In 2019 the system conducted prescribed burns on 115 acres of land.